+The final reports of the growth in farms studies carried out withing Phase 10 are available in Annex 1a, documents no. 6-11.
 The analyses to relate seasonal growth rates and environmental factors, as T or food supply, will be performed within GBYP Phase 11.